Intuition: Early modern philosophy

-Later philosophers, such as Hume, have more ambiguous interpretations of intuition.
-Hume claims intuition is a recognition of relationships (relation of time, place, and causation) while he states that "the resemblance" (recognition of relations) "will strike the eye" (which would not require further examination) but goes on to state, "or rather in mind"—attributing intuition to power of mind, contradicting the theory of empiricism.
+Hume has a more ambiguous interpretation of intuition.
+Hume claims intuition is a recognition of relationships (relation of time, place, and causation).
+He states that "the resemblance" (recognition of relations) "will strike the eye" (which would not require further examination) but goes on to state, "or rather in mind"—attributing intuition to power of mind, contradicting the theory of empiricism.

 Immanuel Kant

-Immanuel Kant’s notion of "intuition" differs considerably from the Cartesian notion, and consists of the basic sensory information provided by the cognitive faculty of sensibility (equivalent to what might loosely be called perception).
+Immanuel Kant’s notion of "intuition" differs considerably from the Cartesian notion.
+It consists of the basic sensory information provided by the cognitive faculty of sensibility (equivalent to what might loosely be called perception).
 Kant held that our mind casts all of our external intuitions in the form of space, and all of our internal intuitions (memory, thought) in the form of time.

 Contemporary philosophy

-Intuitions are customarily appealed to independently of any particular theory of how intuitions provide evidence for claims, and there are divergent accounts of what sort of mental state intuitions are, ranging from mere spontaneous judgment to a special presentation of a necessary truth.
-In recent years a number of philosophers, such as George Bealer, have tried to defend appeals to intuition against Quinean doubts about conceptual analysis.
-A different challenge to appeals to intuition has recently come from experimental philosophers, who argue that appeals to intuition must be informed by the methods of social science.
+Intuitions are customarily appealed to independently of any particular theory of how intuitions provide evidence for claims.
+There are divergent accounts of what sort of mental state intuitions are, ranging from mere spontaneous judgment to a special presentation of a necessary truth.
+Philosophers such as George Bealer have tried to defend appeals to intuition against Quinean doubts about conceptual analysis.

+A different challenge to appeals to intuition comes from experimental philosophers, who argue that appeals to intuition must be informed by the methods of social science.